keshavgoyal1744/CVE/React/FinalReportDos.md

 * The Node multipart decoder feeds attacker-controlled chunks into this sink via `resolveFileInfo` → `resolveFileChunk` (per data event) → `resolveFileComplete`.
 * This behavior is production-relevant (no `__DEV__` gating).

+The buffering occurs inside the React decoding layer prior to any framework routing, action handler, or middleware execution.

 ## Impact

 * Forces memory allocation proportional to attacker-controlled upload size before user handlers can reject the request.